Extras (TV series): When the Whistle Blows

 Millman is deeply unhappy with the show, feeling that too many people have interfered with his original ideas in the hunt for ratings.
 It appears that Millman originally set out to do a comedy similar to The Office, with true-to-life characters in a realistic work environment, without a studio audience or canned laughter.
-After being forced to collaborate and compromise many of his ideas with producers at the BBC, the show is transformed into lowest common denominator fare with each character having his/her own catchphrase which are repeated ad nauseam to the delight of its 6 million viewers.
-The show is further debased by the unexplained guest appearance of Coldplay's Chris Martin, in episode 2.4, which bears no relation to the plot and which Millman openly opposes, going so far as to utter the on-camera line, "Chris Martin, what are you doing in a factory in Wigan?
+After being forced to collaborate and compromise many of his ideas with BBC producers, the show is transformed into lowest-common-denominator fare, with each character having his/her own catchphrase, repeated ad nauseam to the delight of its 6 million viewers.
+The show is further debased by the unexplained guest appearance of Coldplay's Chris Martin in episode 2.4, which bears no relation to the plot and which Millman openly opposes, going so far as to utter the on-camera line, "Chris Martin, what are you doing in a factory in Wigan?
 It's mental!"

 The presence of studio audiences, canned laughter, and the reliance on funny wigs, costumes and catchphrases for humour is a comment on British comedy hits such as Little Britain and The League of Gentlemen.
-Many people that Millman sees at the recording of the pilot wear T-shirts displaying comedy catchphrases, such as "Wassup", "It's Chico Time", "I'm a lady!", "Am I bovvered?" and "Garlic bread?."
-(These shirts are not shown in the US version of Extras.)
-Some of the reviews that the show gets refer to it as a "time warp comedy", and Millman's character talks about 1970s catchphrases such as Mr Humphreys' "I'm Free" (from Are You Being Served?) and Frank Spencer's "Ooh Betty" (from Some Mothers Do 'Ave 'Em), suggesting that it is also partly sending up 1970s British comedy.
+Many people that Millman sees at the recording of the pilot wear T-shirts displaying comedy catchphrases such as "Wassup", "It's Chico Time", "I'm a lady!", "Am I bovvered?" and "Garlic bread?"
+(These shirts are not shown in the version screened in the US).
+Some of the show's reviews refer to it as a "time warp comedy", and Millman's character talks about 1970s catchphrases such as Mr Humphreys' "I'm Free" (from Are You Being Served?) and Frank Spencer's "Ooh Betty" (from Some Mothers Do 'Ave 'Em), suggesting that it is also partly sending up 1970s British comedy.
 In episode 2.5, Germaine Greer suggests that When the Whistle Blows is "sub Carry On".

-In recent years, the spoof has been compared to real life sitcom Mrs Brown's Boys, in respect to its animated opening and the way it was critically panned yet a ratings winner.
+In recent years, the spoof has been compared to real-life sitcom Mrs Brown's Boys, in respect to its animated opening and that it was critically panned yet a ratings winner.

 Music

-The closing title track is "Tea for the Tillerman", which is written and performed by Cat Stevens and is the title track of his album Tea for the Tillerman.
-The fourth episode of the second series of the show features a cover of the song performed by Chris Martin of Coldplay.
+The closing title track is "Tea for the Tillerman", written and performed by Cat Stevens, the title track of his album Tea for the Tillerman.
+The fourth episode of the second series of Extras features a cover of the song performed by Chris Martin of Coldplay.
 The same episode also uses the song "Oh, Pretty Woman" by Roy Orbison.

-The song in the Christmas Special highlighting Maggie's depression after she hits bottom and quits acting is "This Woman's Work" by Kate Bush.
+The song in the Christmas Special, highlighting Maggie's depression after she hits bottom and quits acting, is "This Woman's Work" by Kate Bush.
 When Andy is having a bad time at The Ivy restaurant and leaves Maggie on her own, The Smiths' song "Please, Please, Please, Let Me Get What I Want" can be heard.